Looking for ways to manage your workload efficiently?

-Time Doctor is a popular productivity management tool used by giant companies like Verizon, as well as SMBs, like Thrive Market to understand how productive their employees are.
+Time Doctor is a popular productivity management tool used by giant companies as well as SMBs to understand how productive their employees are.

 Not only that, but Time Doctor will also help your employees see where they can be more productive and help them improve too!

 - Show how long employees spend on each task accurately.